rahulsinghal1904/Real-Time-AI-Chatbot/README.md

 Building a full-stack AI chatbot is a rewarding project that provides insights into various development aspects.
 By following this tutorial, you will gain valuable experience in designing architecture, implementing APIs, working with AI models, handling real-time communication, and more.

-Feel free to explore the complete project repository on [My Github](https://github.com/vikasharma005/Fullstack-AI-Chatbot/) to get started!

 Author: Rahul Singhal